mathquill/mathquill/README.md

 * A `Fragment` is a range of siblings in the tree.
 This is used, for example, for selections.

-* The math DOM has two kinds of nodes: commands and blocks
+* The edit tree has two kinds of nodes: commands and blocks
     - blocks, like the root block, can contain any number of commands
     - commands, like `x`, `1`, `+`, `\frac`, `\sqrt` (clearly siblings in the tree) contain a fixed number of blocks
         + symbols like `x`, `y`, `1`, `2`, `+`, `-` are commands with 0 blocks
-* All math DOM nodes are instances of `MathElement`
+* All edit tree nodes are instances of `MathElement`
     - blocks are instances of `MathBlock`
     - commands are instances of `MathCommand`
         + symbols are instances of `Symbol`